Day 682: Surrender

 For now, the sudden change feels weird on good day, reckless on bad days.
 Yesterday, I went past a shop to pick up an order, realized I didn’t have a mask on me, and… just went in without it, promptly feeling like a radical pandemic denier.
 It’ll take some getting used to.

-1. The only thing that does come to mind is a curious anecdote from 2013, when it was revealed that the American secret service had tapped the chancellor’s phone, followed by predictable outcry.
-After a few days, the acting Chief of Staff stepped in front of the press and declared the affair to be over, having gained absolutely no concessions from the American side.↩︎
+The thing that does come to mind, however unrelated, is a curious anecdote from 2013, when it was revealed that the American secret service had tapped the chancellor’s phone.
+This was followed by predictable outcry.
+After a few days, the acting Chief of Staff of the German government stood in front of the press and simply declared the affair to be “over”, having gained absolutely no (known) concessions from the Americans.↩︎